Hill-Brandon-M/Pan-Dice-Roller/README.md

 # Pan-Dice Roller
 This application is a simple, console-based dice-roller made for Windows.
+It can make any number of dice rolls on a simulated dice of any number of sides.

 ## Getting Started